ITSM for high-velocity teams

-On one hand, change advisory boards may help reduce risk and raise the alert when a change simply won’t work for the company.
-On the other hand, they can also create a bottleneck—especially when they’re made up of people who aren’t technical experts.
+On one hand, change advisory boards can help reduce risk and raise the alert when a change simply won’t work for the company.
+On the other hand, they can also create a bottleneck—especially when they’re made up of people who aren’t close to the changes being deployed.
 In many enterprises, the change advisory board (CAB) approval process is complex and time-consuming, which slows down the change process.

 The change management process

 For nimble, high-velocity teams, the change management process is shifting—away from lengthy reviews and non-technical stakeholder approvals and toward automated, collaborative processes between IT and development teams that increase agility while still balancing risk.

 Here is a basic overview of a change management process, along with some recommendations to increase your speed to delivering value.

 Change request - Someone requests a change and includes notes on possible risks, expected implementation, and affected systems.

 Set up an intuitive self-service portal for stakeholders and IT staff to easily raise a standard change request.
 Assure that your development teams and IT teams can collaborate on the same platform for full context and transparency throughout the change request workflow.